 Wolfsklamm (Tyrol)

-The Stallenbach creek has cut a deep ravine into the Karwendel mountains in Tyrol for thousands of years.
+For thousands of years, the Stallenbach creek has cut a deep ravine into the Karwendel mountains in Tyrol.
 Then the monks from the monastery of St. Georgenberg arrived at the area and laid a path from the village Stans through the gorge up to their monastery.
 The hike starts at the edge of the village, where you will find a car park.
 After a short walk, you reach the entrance to the gorge.
 The Wolfsklamm gorge, which owes its name to the wolves that once lived here, leads gently uphill through cliffs and steep slopes towards St. Georgenberg, the oldest pilgrimage site in Tyrol.
 Wooden walkways, bridges and 354 steps guide you through a fantastic natural spectacle.
 Nonetheless, this is a family-friendly hike, but be sure to wear proper shoes, as it can be slippery and steep.

 For more info: Tourism Silberregion Karwendel